BINDER: Instantly Adaptive Mobile Manipulation with Open-Vocabulary Commands: Introduction

 We evaluate \method through extensive experiments across three real-world environments featuring diverse dynamic scenarios.
 When tested with dynamically appearing/disappearing objects and changing receptacles, \method demonstrates several key capabilities: immediate grasp correction during manipulation, early failure detection through temporal cues, opportunistic replanning when detecting targets mid-navigation, and dynamic task reordering based on environmental changes.
 Compared to state-of-the-art baselines~\cite{liu2024okrobot,liu2024dynamem,yan2024dovsg}, our approach shows significant improvements in handling dynamic situations—validating its potential for real-world OVMM deployment.

-We summarize our contributions as follows: \begin{itemize} \itemsep{-0.1em} \item We identify temporal blindness in current OVMM systems and propose \method, a dual-process framework that decouples continuous video monitoring from selective 3D reconstruction. \item We develop a bidirectional coordination mechanism enabling the IRM to trigger on-demand 3D updates while the DRM guides task-aware monitoring. \item We demonstrate through real-world experiments that \method effectively handles dynamic scenarios, significantly improving success rates and reducing task completion time compared to state-of-the-art baselines. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \itemsep{-0.1em} \item We identify \emph{intermittent scene perception as a limitation of current OVMM systems} and propose \method, a dual-process framework that decouples continuous video monitoring from selective 3D reconstruction. \item We develop a bidirectional coordination mechanism enabling the IRM to trigger on-demand 3D updates while the DRM guides task-aware monitoring. \item We demonstrate through real-world experiments that \method effectively handles dynamic scenarios, significantly improving success rates and reducing task completion time compared to state-of-the-art baselines. \end{itemize}